colbymorrison/compiler/README.md

 Written in Java 8 with Gradle 5 as a build manager.

 ## How to Run
-The `Main` class has a driver function to parse a file given as a command line argument.
+The `Main` class has a driver function to parse a file.
+The first command line argument should be the path of the file to parse.
+Setting the second command line argument to `--debug` or `-d` enables debug mode, which prints information about the parse.

 Compiling and running using gradle is very easy.
-From the `compiler_project` directory simply run `./gradlew run --args PATH` where `PATH` is the path to the file to compile.
+From the `compiler_project` directory simply run `./gradlew run --args 'ARGS'` where `ARGS` are the command line args seperated by spaces.
 This runs the `gradlew` script, which looks in the `build.gradle` file where I defined `compiler.Main` to be the main class.

 ## Submission 1 (Lexer) Notes